senocular/senocular.github.com/articles/js_implementing_for_loops.md

 2
 ```

-Looking at the code you can see that only one additional scope was created and only because the loop body was in a block statement.
-If it wasn't, everything would happen in the context of the surrounding scope, the global scope.
+Looking at the code you can see that there was one scope created in addition to the surrounding global scope, but that was only because the loop body was in a block statement.
+If it wasn't, everything would happen in the context of the surrounding scope.

+It's worth noting that the `i` variable is the same variable in each iteration.
+When the first iteration runs, the `i` variable it sees is the same `i` variable seen in the second iteration.
+This changes when declaring the variable with `let`.

 ## Implementation with `let`

-With one simple change to the previous loop, changing the `var` to `let` in the initialization, we'll see some substantial changes to our implementation.
+With one simple change to the previous loop, changing the `var` to `let` in the initialization, we'll see some fairly substantial changes to our implementation.

 ```javascript
 for (let i = 0; i < 3; i++) {